ProcessusT/HEKATOMB/README.md

 On last version (V 1.2) :<br />
 - Increase the LDAP results limit of users or computers extraction (1000 previously)<br />
 - Add the possibility to specify a user or a computer to target<br />
+- Add the possibility to export results to a CSV file<br />
 <br />
 V 1.1 :<br />
 - Domain controller private key extraction through RPC<br />